deadlydog/deadlydog.github.io/_posts/2017-01-10-continuously-deploy-your-clickonce-application-from-your-build-server.md

 On your build server you will want to configure a new vanilla build that builds your project/solution.
 There are a couple modifications you will need to make that are different from building a regular console app or class library project.

-The first difference is that you will need to provide the “/target:Publish” argument to MSBuild when it builds your project.
+The first difference is that you will need to provide the "/target:Publish" argument to MSBuild when it builds your project.
 Here is what this looks like in VSTS:

 <a href="/assets/Posts/2017/01/Build-MSBuildPublishTarget.png" target="_blank"><img src="/assets/Posts/2017/01/Build-MSBuildPublishTarget.png" /></a>

-This will cause MSBuild to build the required artifacts into an “app.publish” directory. e.g. bin\Debug\app.publish.
+This will cause MSBuild to build the required artifacts into an "app.publish" directory. e.g. bin\Debug\app.publish.

-The next difference is that you will want to copy that “app.publish” directory to your build artifacts directory.
-To do this, you will need to add a Copy Files step into your build process that copies the “app.publish” directory from the ClickOnce project’s bin directory to where the build artifacts are expected to be.
+The next difference is that you will want to copy that "app.publish" directory to your build artifacts directory.
+To do this, you will need to add a Copy Files step into your build process that copies the "app.publish" directory from the ClickOnce project’s bin directory to where the build artifacts are expected to be.
 You will want to do this before the step that publishes your build artifacts.
 Here is what this looks like in VSTS:

 <a href="/assets/Posts/2017/01/Build-CopyFilesToArtifactsDirectory.png" target="_blank"><img src="/assets/Posts/2017/01/Build-CopyFilesToArtifactsDirectory.png" /></a>

 So we copy the files into the build artifacts directory, and then the Publish Build Artifacts step at the end will copy those files to wherever you’ve specified; in my case it’s a network share.

 If you like you can now run the build and see if it succeeds.
-If the build fails with an error relating to an expired certificate or pfx file, see <a href="http://dans-blog.azurewebsites.net/creating-a-pfx-certificate-and-applying-it-on-the-build-server-at-build-time/" target="_blank">my other blog post on importing the required certificate on the build server at build-time</a>, which involves adding one more “Import-PfxCertificate.ps1” build step before the MSBuild step.
+If the build fails with an error relating to an expired certificate or pfx file, see <a href="http://dans-blog.azurewebsites.net/creating-a-pfx-certificate-and-applying-it-on-the-build-server-at-build-time/" target="_blank">my other blog post on importing the required certificate on the build server at build-time</a>, which involves adding one more "Import-PfxCertificate.ps1" build step before the MSBuild step.

-For completeness sake, this is what my Publish Build Artifacts step looks like in VSTS, and you’ll also notice the “Import-PfxCertificate.ps1” step before the MSBuild step as well:
+For completeness sake, this is what my Publish Build Artifacts step looks like in VSTS, and you’ll also notice the "Import-PfxCertificate.ps1" step before the MSBuild step as well:

 <a href="/assets/Posts/2017/01/Build-PublishBuildArtifacts.png" target="_blank"><img src="/assets/Posts/2017/01/Build-PublishBuildArtifacts.png" /></a>

 So we now have the ClickOnce artifacts being generated and stored in the appropriate directory.
-If you wanted, you could publish the build artifacts to the ClickOnce application’s final destination right now (instead of a file share as I’ve done here), but I’m going to follow best practices and separate the application “build” and “deployment” portions into their respective subsystems, as you may want separate control over when a build gets published, or maybe you don’t want to publish EVERY build; only some of them.
+If you wanted, you could publish the build artifacts to the ClickOnce application’s final destination right now (instead of a file share as I’ve done here), but I’m going to follow best practices and separate the application "build" and "deployment" portions into their respective subsystems, as you may want separate control over when a build gets published, or maybe you don’t want to publish EVERY build; only some of them.

 Hopefully at this point you are able to create a successful build, but we’re not done yet.